Table of Contents Show

 Everything is brand-new and modern.Everything is brand-new and modern.

 You’re either one of two buyers.
 A person with nostalgia for old styles and architectural details like those found in pre-war buildings.
 Or someone who loves everything to be brand-new and modern.
-When you choose a new construction building that’s what you get, the latest and greatest.
-For many millennial buyers, this is precisely what they’re looking for.
-A building with all the most recent finishes, amenities, and smart technology.
+When you choose a new construction building, that’s what you get, the latest and greatest.
+They’re looking for—a building with all the most modern finishes, amenities, and intelligent technology.

-For investors who plan to rent out the unit, this can be a big selling point.
-Best of all, the building will still be regarded as ‘new’ for many years after the purchase.
+This can be a big selling point for investors who plan to rent out the unit.
+The building will still be regarded as ‘new’ for many years after the purchase.
 Which means it will command a higher price per square foot.
-Your condo will also be able to compete with other new properties if you buy the right one of course.
+Your condo will also be able to compete with other new properties if you buy the right one, of course.